 We hit three million customers!

-Provide Commerce goes public and opens the stock market on December 17, 2003 [NASDAQ: PRVD].
+Provide Commerce goes public and opens the stock market on December 17, 2003.

-ProFlowers is recognized as 7th fastest-growing private company by Inc. Magazine, with 10,783% sales growth over the past five years.
+ProFlowers is recognized as the seventh fastest-growing private company by Inc. magazine, with 10,783% sales growth over the past five years.

 Provide Commerce gives birth to twins!
-Our two new brands debut: Cherry Moon Farms and Uptown Prime.
+Two new brands debuted: Cherry Moon Farms and Uptown Prime.

-The Provide Commerce era begins: Our goal is to be the marketplace for the freshest, highest-quality perishable goods delivered anywhere in the U.S. on any day the customer chooses.
+The Provide Commerce era begins by changing our corporate identity and name from ProFlowers to Provide Commerce: Our goal is to be the marketplace for the freshest, highest-quality perishable goods delivered anywhere in the U.S. on any day the customer chooses.

-Redesign the ProFlowers box based on input from our shipping partners and customers
+A redesigned ProFlowers product box launches based on input from our shipping partners and customers.

-We focus on reinvesting in our technology.
-After building our own e-commerce platform 100% internally, others are now leveraging it to run their businesses (e.g. Martha Stewart’s Flowers, Kroger’s, Sears).
+It’s the dawn of the e-commerce era!
+After building our own e-commerce platform 100% internally, others such as Martha Stewart’s Flowers, Kroger’s and Sears are now leveraging it to run their businesses.

 Bill Strauss, CEO, and Jared Polis, founder, are honored by Ernst & Young as “Entrepreneurs of the Year” in San Diego.

-Headquarters move to Sorrento Valley (5005 Wateridge Vista Drive) with 110 employees after outgrowing our La Jolla offices.
+Our corporate office moves to the Sorrento Valley area with 110 employees after outgrowing our original La Jolla office.

-ProFlowers is honored as the Internet “Start-Up of the Year” by SDSIC
+ProFlowers is honored as the Internet “Start-Up of the Year” by the San Diego Software Industry Council.

 We ditch faxing individual orders to growers and begin using the FedEx Internet platform

-The ProFlowers revolution launches by offering one dozen roses for $29.99.
+The ProFlowers revolution launches by offering one dozen roses for $29.99 with a 7-day freshness guarantee.

-ProFlowers applies a disruptive business model and the Internet to a non-technical industry, revolutionizing the way Americans send and receive flowers.
+ProFlowers applies a disruptive business model in the floral industry, partnering with FedEx to revolutionize the way Americans send and receive flowers.